 Baldwin Pianos are a musical legacy that for over a century, continues to live on.
 Each piano that carries the name Baldwin, is a piece of that legacy which has contributed to American piano history and manufacturing.

-The company was founded by Dwight Hamilton Baldwin in Cincinnati in 1862.
+The company was founded by Dwight Hamilton Baldwin in Cincinnati, Ohio in 1862.
 Also known as D.H.
 Baldwin, the name has always been one of the most widely renowned names in the American piano industry and history.
-During the 20h Century, Baldwin enjoyed great success but later suffered certain circumstances and almost went belly up.

 Recognition and Design